Loading

 All data lives inside your device, encrypted by a unique passphrase assigned to you when you log in for the first time.
 Lost the passphrase?
 Goodbye, data.
 No one, not even the Anytype team, can recover data without the passphrase.
 Once you get it, keep it safe in a password manager.

 Can Anytype work as an all-in-one at the moment?
-The final verdict is mixed.
-If you don't need collaboration features, it definitely can.
+My final verdict is mixed.
 The document features and the way databases work have a lot of depth, and the app is fast and stable.
+The fact that there's a cap for cloud storage could be a problem.
 Is being in development stage a problem?
 If you need a proven, stable tool, yes; if you want to hop on the forums, engage with other users and the dev team, and suggest your own feature wishlist as you follow the growth, then you'll be delighted by the experience.

 Best Notion alternative for fearless tinkerers